webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Capacity planning involves considering various factors that contribute to **determining the needed resources** for a project or system.
   - One crucial aspect of capacity planning is **understanding** and documenting **requirements**, which can encompass technical, business, and other relevant factors.
   - Understanding what the business hopes to achieve from a cloud infrastructure migration, a cloud application deployment, or a cloud-based disaster recovery solution will make the project far more successful.
+  - CapEX: money that will need to be spent(even if not fully paid for) by the business for assets.
-  - Questions involved in capacity planning:
+  - Questions involved in capacity planning: What do you really need?
-    1. What is the current baseline or service level?
+    1. Hardware: What is the current baseline or service level?
+       1. Are there consolidation opportunities for services, applications, or data sources?
-    2. What is the current capacity?
+    2. User Density: What is the current capacity?
-    3. What future needs can we predict, based on upcoming business initiatives?
+       1. What future needs can we predict, based on upcoming business initiatives?
-    4. Are there consolidation opportunities for services, applications, or data sources?
+    3. Budget: How much can you spend?
-    5. What recommendations can be made, and what actions can be taken?
+       1. What recommendations can be made, and what actions can be taken?
-- Capacity Planning Hardware:
+- Capacity Planning: _Hardware_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/relate-capacity-planning-to-business-goals>
   - Hardware requirements specify the **physical infrastructure** and may want **redundancy** with a particular level of **performance**.
 This includes servers, storage, networking equipment, ect.
-- Capacity Planning Software:
+- Capacity Planning: _Software_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/relate-capacity-planning-to-business-goals>
   - Software **requirements** might stipulate that the software **manages** a particular process or produces a specific **output format**.
   - Software requirements encompass various software components, which may include off-the-shelf products, custom software, security software, auditing tools, and more.
     - Licensing requirements and costs.
   - Compatibility with the chosen cloud platform and hardware.
-- Capacity Planning Budgetary:
+- Capacity Planning: _Budgetary_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/relate-capacity-planning-to-business-goals>
   - Budgetary requirements might identify **budget limitations** or subscription fees that control the scope of the project.
   - Estimated costs for hardware, software, cloud services, and ongoing maintenance.